linuxsimba/linuxsimba.github.io/_source/_posts/2016-02-06-mirantis-fuel-vagrant-libvirt.md

 public network gateway.
 If the ping fails the install never completes.

-Future updates to this post, will include switches between the servers with more a more realistic IP layout.
+Future updates to this post, will include switches between the servers with a more realistic IP layout.

 The topology takes advantage of the [libvirt PXE boot feature](https://libvirt.org/formatdomain.html#elementsNICSBoot).
 So the Server